davidghedix/smartDTcomposer/README.md

 # Smart DT Composer

 Smart DT Composer is a software that automatically orchestrate digital twins to accomplish a specified goal.
-It relies on classical planning, a well-established field of artificial intelligence, and on Bosch IoT Things, a platform to manage digital twins
+It relies on classical planning, a well-established field of artificial intelligence, and on Bosch IoT Things, a platform to manage digital twins.

 <p align="center">
   <img width="460" src="img/architecture.png">